The Latest: Small tornado confirmed in Arkansas

 Storms are dumping heavy rains and leaving a path of damage in the Deep South.

-The National Weather Service issued flood warnings Thursday as more than 5 inches of rain fell in parts of Mississippi.
+The National Weather Service issued flood warnings Thursday as more than 5 inches (127 millimeters) of rain fell in parts of Mississippi.
 The downpours swelled streams and made driving difficult.

 Authorities say trees are down in north Alabama after the same storm system moved through.